Publications of Samuel Chapman

 • Haywood, Eliza.
 The works of Mrs. Eliza Haywood; consisting of novels, letters, poems, and plays.
 In four volumes.
 London: printed for Dan.
 Browne junr. at the Black-Swan without Temple-Bar; and Sam.
 Chapman, at the Angel in Pallmall, M.DCC.XXIV.
 [1724].
 ESTC No. T57332.
 Grub Street ID 283612.

-• Boisguillebert, Pierre Le Pesant.
+• Boisguillebert, Pierre Le Pesant; Haywood, Eliza, translator.
 Mary Stuart, Queen of Scots: being the secret history of her life, and the real causes of all her misfortunes.
 Containing a relation of many particular transactions in her reign; never yet published in any collection.
 Translated from the French, by Mrs. Eliza Haywood.
-London: printed for D. Browne junior, at the Black-Swan without Temple-Bar; S. Chapman, at the Angel in Pall-Mall; and J. Woodman and D. Lyon, in Russel-Street, Covent-Garden, M.DCC.XXV.
+London: printed [by Henry Woodfall] for D. Browne junior, at the Black-Swan without Temple-Bar; S. Chapman, at the Angel in Pall-Mall; and J. Woodman and D. Lyon, in Russel-Street, Covent-Garden, M.DCC.XXV.
 [1725].
 ESTC No. T39014.
 Grub Street ID 268382.

 • Haywood, Eliza.
 Memoirs of the Baron de Brosse, who was broke on the wheel in the reign of Lewis XIV.
 Containing, an account of his amours.
 With several particulars relating to the wars in those times.
 Collected from authentick authors, and an original manuscript.
-London: printed for D. Browne Jun. at the Black-Swan without Temple-Bar, and S. Chapman, at the Angel in Pall-Mall, M.DCC.XXV.
+The second edition..
+London: printed for D. Browne Jun. at the Black - Swan without Temple - Bar, and S. Chapman, at the Angel in Pall-Mall, M.DCC.XXV.
 [1725].
 ESTC No. T145651.
 Grub Street ID 192379.

-• A true, authentick, and impartial history of the life and glorious actions of the Czar of Muscovy: from his birth to his death. ...
+• A true, authentick, and impartial history of the life and glorious actions of the Czar of Muscovy: from his birth to his death.
+Containing, I. An exact account of his title, descent, family and issue.
+II.
+His detection of the several plots formed against him, and his punishment of the conspirators.
+III.
+His wars with the Turks, Swedes and Polanders; and his successful and unparalleled conquests over those people.
+IV.
+His travels into Europe, &c. for the improvement of arts, sciences, military discipline and naval affairs, more particularly to Germany, Holland, and the courts of England and France.
+V. His remarkable speech at his return home.
+VI.
+His proceedings against the Czarlwitz his son, his nomination of a successor, his sickness, death and interment.
 The whole compiled from the Russian, High Dutch and French languages, state papers, and other publick authorities.
-London: printed for A. Bettesworth in Pater-Noster Row, G. Strahan, W. Meadows in Cornhill, J. Stagg in Westminster-hall, J. Graves in St. James’s-Street, S. Chapman in Pall-Mall, R. Frankling in Covent-Garden, J. Harding in St. Martin’s-Lane, T. Edlin in the Strand, and J. Jackson near St. James’s House, [1725?].
+London: printed for A. Bettesworth in Pater-Noster Row, G. Strahan, W. Meadows in Cornhill, J. Stagg in Westminster-hall, J. Graves in St. James's-Street, S. Chapman in Pall-Mall, R. Frankling in Covent-Garden, J. Harding in St. Martin's-Lane, T. Edlin in the Strand, and J. Jackson near St. James's House, [1725?].
 ESTC No. N14081.
 Grub Street ID 3983.

-• Boisguillebert, Pierre Le Pesant; Haywood, Eliza.
+• Boisguillebert, Pierre Le Pesant; Haywood, Eliza, translator; Haywood, Eliza.
 Mary Stuart, Queen of Scots: being the secret history of her life, and the real causes of all her misfortunes.
 Containing a relation of many particular transactions in her reign; never yet published in any collection.
 Translated from the French.
-London: printed for D. Browne junior, at the Black-Swan without Temple-Bar; S. Chapman, at the Angel in Pall-Mall; and J. Woodman and D. Lyon, in Russel-Street, Covent-Garden, M.DCC.XXVI.
+The second edition..
+London: printed [by Henry Woodfall] for D. Browne junior, at the Black-Swan without Temple-Bar; S. Chapman, at the Angel in Pall-Mall; and J. Woodman and D. Lyon, in Russel-Street, Covent-Garden, M.DCC.XXVI.
 [1726].
 ESTC No. T95188.
 Grub Street ID 314713.

 • Reresby, Tamworth.
 A miscellany of ingenious thoughts and reflections, in verse and prose; with some useful remarks.
 To which are added, for the sake of variety and entertainment, characters, pleasant narratives, moral observations, and essays.
 The second edition.
 By Tamworth Reresby, Gent.
 London: printed for S. Chapman; H. Whitridge; I. Isted; I. Whitaker; O. Payne, [1730?].
 ESTC No. N4170.
 Grub Street ID 28050.